elyons/pinduino/README.md

 void dataStreamNoTail2Color(String color1, String color2, int density, int speed, int dir);

 ```
-#function to control relays and tranistors
+# Function to control relays and tranistors
 The pinduino can be used to control a relay or transistor through one of the LED ports.
 The center channel can be set hi/low (rather than being used to send data to addressable LEDs).
 A common use case for doing this would be to turn on/off a shaker motor.
 Since shaker motors run at 12V, a relay or transistor is needed to isolate the power to the motor from the controlling circit from the pinduino.
 To use the output ports of a pinduino for this case:
 ```
 pd.port1()->high();